 Sundquist Family Movies in the Park – Everett

-Starting on July 9, families in the North Sound can take in family flicks under the stars at Willis Tucker Community Park.
-Be sure to arrive early for the pre-movie entertainment provided by BridgeCity Church.
+Starting on July 14, families in the North Sound can take in family flicks under the stars at Willis Tucker Community Park.
+Be sure to arrive early for the pre-movie entertainment provided by BridgeCity Church, North End Jazz and Community Transit.
 If you forget to pack snacks, the Mill Creek Lions Club will be selling movie snacks (think popcorn, candy, soda and water).
-Plus, the Sno-Isle Library’s Bookmobile will be on hand with books related to the movies shown on-screen.
 Seating is on the grass, so low-back chairs and blankets are recommended.

 6705 Puget Park Dr.